GSA/digitalgov.gov/content/posts/2013-07-25-understanding-your-customer.md

   - Customer Experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/07/250-x-100-Who-is-our-customer-Zoonar-RF-Zoonar-Thinkstock-127029271.jpg" alt="Who is our customer? spelled out on old-fashioned, wooden typography blocks" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/07/250-x-100-Who-is-our-customer-Zoonar-RF-Zoonar-Thinkstock-127029271.jpg" alt="Who is our customer? spelled out on old-fashioned, wooden typography blocks" %}

 Do you know who your customers are?
 And what they expect from your organization?